Alessandro-Trasatti/demo-repo/README.md

 To push these changes to a remote repository, that in Git Hub for instance, we use the command

                     git push origin master
 The *origin* keyword is a word taht stands for the location of our git repository.
-The keyword *master* stands for the branch we want our changes to be pushed to.
+The keyword *master* (try *main* instead of *master* if it doesn't work) stands for the branch we want our changes to be pushed to.